sobolevn/git-secret/README.md

 If you think the user might have copied the contents of the keys when they had access, then you should also change the secrets.

+Instead of plain gpg encryption, `git-secret` can use [sops](https://github.com/mozilla/sops) to encrypt files, bringing the following features:
+* value only encryption in json or yaml structured files
+* group encryption: one user of each group must unlock their GPG key to allow decryption
+* access to remote key service / gpg agent through sops keyservice

 ## Preview